pedroelbanquero/nos-carmichael-spell/README.md

 SUM FACTORS = 13+29 = 42

-The goldbach finite probabilities of 42 are 3, to solve the golkdbach conjecture who says , any even number can be composed at least by the sum of two primes.
+The goldbach finite probabilities of 42 are 3, to solve the goldbach conjecture who says , any even number can be composed at least by the sum of two primes.

 ````